 Do all dance schools charge enrollment fees.

 No, not all dance studios charge enrollment fees.
-All but a few of the schools we researched below charged a registration fee upon enrollment.
+However, nearly all the schools I researched below did charge a registration fee upon enrollment.

-As an enrollment fee is still a relatively new concept, and there are some teachers who do these tasks for free believing it is just part of their job.
+Enrollment fees are still a relatively new concept in the dance world, so there are some teachers who do these tasks for free believing it is just part of their job.

-Whereas others realize if they were to outsource the tasks, they would have to pay someone a wage, and therefore charge a fee for the work to be completed.
+Whereas others realize if they were to outsource the task of enrollment, they would have to pay someone a wage, and therefore charge a fee for the work to be completed.
+In some cases the teacher does have a staff member doing this for them and needs to pay them for their work.

 Why does my school charge a late fee on top of the registration fee?